- OUR SEASON

 Now the Education Committee of The Mountain Playhouse is expanding its mission, by providing students with the opportunity to use drama to express themselves regarding issues of importance to them.
 One of the most serious issues facing our region, and indeed the whole country, is the drug epidemic.
 We all know that this epidemic has broken individuals, families, and communities and is something our children are facing every day.

 To begin the process, students should go to the Mountain Playhouse website at www.mountainplayhouse.org and click the "You Only Live Once" button.
 There they should fill out the entry form and waiver.
 Then, when the monologues are ready, students can have their work recorded and submitted as a video file at the above link.
-All submissions are due by midnight Friday, Nov.
-4, 2016.
-The committee will select the submissions to be delivered by December 1, 2016.
+All submissions are due by the end of Friday, March 31, 2017.
+The committee will select the submissions to be delivered by Friday, April 28, 2017.

 We encourage educators like yourself to help bring to light different solutions to the issue of drug and substance abuse.
 Please feel free to share this information with any other educators to make this project a success.
 Perhaps by having our students talk and create through the performing arts, we can help them become healthy, successful citizens.